enricocavalli/enricocavalli.github.io/content/writeups/THM writeups/Injectics.md

 username=foo'||1--+&password=foo&function=login
 ```

 This will give access to the dashboard as user **dev**  (the first one in the users table).
-We can also log in as admin but from `login.php` we don't get the flag.
+We can also log in as admin but we won't be able to get the flag this way.

 ```
 username=foo'||1+LIMIT+0,1--+&password=foo&function=login     ---> login as dev